 18. Will the Wellcome Trust pay the open access fee for a research paper which has been supported in part by Wellcome and in part by another funding agency?

-In cases where the other research funders do not mandate open access, or where the Trust has been clear lead funder on a piece of research, then we are willing to meet the full cost of the open access fee.
+In cases where the other research funders do not mandate open access, or where the Trust has been the lead funder on a piece of research, we are willing to meet the full cost of the open access fee.

 19. Can Wellcome Trust open access funds be used to contribute towards pre-payment schemes offered by publishers?

-In principle, institutions may enter into pre-payment schemes and use Wellcome Trust funds to reimburse the costs of Article Processing Charges (APCs) paid through such schemes.
+In principle, institutions may enter into pre-payment schemes and use Wellcome Trust funds to reimburse the costs of APCs paid through such schemes.
 However, this is on the strict condition that:

 - Institutions must always ensure that Trust-funded authors are able to publish in their journal of choice, providing that journal is compliant with the Trust’s open access policy.
 For this reason, institutions should carefully consider and manage the level of APCs required, based on previous usage.
 To be clear, it would be unacceptable if an institution sought to limit any Trust-funded researcher’s choice of where to publish their work on the basis that they have unspent credits with a particular publisher.